 Something like this IDC Technology Spotlight can cover both the technical and business benefits of your products.

-Because the report is written by IDC’s VP of Research, there’s an additional level of trust compared to a white paper written in-house by Cybereason.
-As much value as this report offers from an educational perspective, it serves as a strong brand-building asset.
+Because IDC’s VP of Research writes the report, there’s an additional level of trust compared to a white paper written in-house by Cybereason.
+As much value as this report offers from an educational perspective; it serves as a strong brand-building asset.

 The tech spotlight from IDC might be best suited to persuade technical leaders.
 But when you look at a Total Economic Impact (TEI) study from Forrester, you get the quantitative data necessary to convey value to less technical decision-makers.